-Recent changes to Transfer Pricing rules in Brazil have forced companies to rethink their tax and operational strategies.
-This article discusses the key changes, their implications and how companies can adapt to the new regulatory landscape.
+Recent amendments to Transfer Pricing rules in Brazil have forced companies to reconsider their tax and operational strategies.
+This article addresses the key amendments, their implications, and how companies can adapt to the new regulatory landscape.

 Transfer Pricing Reforms

-Brazil’s Transfer Pricing system has evolved to align with international standards set by the OECD.
-This change seeks to increase transparency and mitigate double taxation risks.
+The Brazilian Transfer Pricing system has evolved to align with international standards set by the OECD.
+This amendment intends to increase transparency and mitigate double taxation risks.
+The main amendments include:

 - Stricter Transfer Pricing documentation requirements.

-These reforms represent a challenge for companies operating in Brazil, especially those with international operations.
+These reforms challenge companies operating in Brazil, particularly those with international transactions.

 The new rules require companies to review their pricing structures and documentation systems.
-The changes have also generated uncertainty about the interpretation and application of the rules in specific cases, which has led to an increase in the use of specialized advisors.
+These amendments have also made companies uncertain about the interpretation and application of the rules in specific cases, which increased expert advice.
+In addition, tax audits have been focusing on:

 - High value-added intercompany services.